Can we reduce plaque buildup in arteries?

 The key is lowering LDL and making lifestyle changes.

-Cholesterol is a fatty substance that occurs naturally in the body, High blood levels of cholesterol encourage the formation and growth of vascular plaques that put you at risk for heart attack and stroke.
+The problem occurs when there is too much LDL in the blood.
+High blood levels of cholesterol promote the formation and growth of plaques in your arteries, which put you at risk for heart attack and stroke.
+That's why LDL is known as "bad" cholesterol.

 What causes arterial plaque?

-Plaque forms when cholesterol lodges in the wall of the artery.
-To fight back, the body sends white blood cells to trap the cholesterol, which then turn into foamy cells that ooze more fat and cause more inflammation.
-That triggers muscle cells in the artery wall to multiply and form a cap over the area.
+Plaque forms when cholesterol lodges in an artery wall.
+To fight back, the body sends white blood cells to trap the cholesterol, which causes inflammation.
+That triggers cells in the artery wall to multiply and form a thin cap over the area.

 But the soft plaque beneath the cap is dangerous.

-For example, if your blood pressure spikes, it puts pressure on the thin wall of the plaque, which can break open, form a clot, and cause a heart attack.
+For example, a spike in blood pressure puts pressure on the cap.
+If it breaks, the body responds as it would to an injury: it forms a clot, which can block blood flow and cause a heart attack.
 Most major heart attacks occur when plaques rupture.

-Can you unclog your arteries, or reduce plaque buildup?
+Can you unclog your arteries or reduce plaque buildup?

-The drugs used most often to reduce LDL cholesterol levels are statins — such as atorvastatin (Lipitor) and rosuvastatin (Crestor).
+The drugs used most often to reduce LDL cholesterol levels are statins - such as atorvastatin (Lipitor), simvastatin (Zocor), and rosuvastatin (Crestor).
 Statins block the liver enzyme that promotes cholesterol production.
-Very intensive lifestyle changes have also been shown to shrink plaque.
+They also toughen the caps covering plaques, making them less vulnerable to rupture.

 Eating a Mediterranean diet